HOSPITALITY

 SIDE PROGRAM

-Performance Non-violent Kitchen Table
+Performance Non-Violent Kitchen Table

 After recovering from tuberculosis Mariam has a recurring nightmare about being kept high up in the mountains, in the middle of the forest in an old palace where outcasts live.
 The building is majestic but inhabitants are rejected from society.
 One day, Mariam goes to meet the secret community to overcome her fear.

-Lucica Ditiu Romanian, Mariam ChachiaFilm, Paulina Siniatkina
+The screening was followed by a discussion with speakers: Lucica Ditiu Romanian, Mariam ChachiaFilm, Paulina Siniatkina

 Made on